ClementMadiot/Markdown_supported_note-TypeScript/README.md

 yarn install
 ```

-> Once the dependencies are installed, start the project with the command `npm run dev`.# Markdown_nupported_note-TypeScript
+> Once the dependencies are installed, start the project with the command `npm run dev`.